Why Consumer Behaviour?

 Socio-cultural factors include peer groups as well as social class, education, income and so on.

 For one, peer groups affect how consumers see our products and how they make decisions.
 Someone’s mother or another family member could have a bad experience with a product or simply a bad perception of it.
 If the consumer becomes aware of this experience or perception of a family member this can make them less likely to purchase that product themselves.

 The same goes for friends or any other peer group.

 Social class has a lot to do with how people see products as well.
-For instance, poor people see things like smartphones or travel as a luxury while people in higher classes would take it for granted and may see it as essential.
+For instance, poor people see things like smartphones or travel as a luxury.
+While people in higher classes would see it as essential.
 Education is another factor that creates a need for different products or services.
 For instance, an entrepreneur with high educational achievement is more likely to buy expensive software than a plumber with high-school education.

 The Decision Making Process

 Understanding how users make their decisions is essential for marketing campaigns and manufacturers.
 What makes them buy one product over the other?
 What affects their process of making that decision?

 The crucial part here is to use this information to affect their decision making process through marketing campaigns and various marketing techniques.